explosivo22/rinnaicontrolr/README.md

 ## Known Issues

 * Rinnai's API performs no authentication.
-Sorry, we can't fix this, we don't work for Rennai.
+Sorry, we can't fix this, we don't work for Rinnai.

 ## Future Plans

-* Perform authentication once Rennai's API requires it.
+* Perform authentication once Rinnai's API requires it.
 * asyncio interface.